SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

       ![](./Media/miyagi-image20.png)

-   > **Note**: Incase any issues or errors occur related to exceeding call rate limit of your current OpenAI S0 pricing tier. , Please wait for 15 to 20 seconds and Re-run the cell
+   > **Note**: In case any issues or errors occur related to exceeding the call rate limit of your current OpenAI S0 pricing tier. , Please wait for 15 to 20 seconds and Re-run the cell

  >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.